Chart Color Schemes

 Employment performance in Gordonvale - Trinity exceeds national averages across key labour market indicators

-Conversely, accommodation & food services had lower representation at 6.8% versus the regional average of 8.3%.
-Over the year to June 2025, labour force levels decreased by 1.5%, and employment declined by 2.5%, leading to an unemployment rate rise of 0.9 percentage points.
-In contrast, Rest of Qld experienced employment growth of 1.8% and labour force growth of 2.0%, with a smaller unemployment rate increase of 0.2 percentage points.
-State-level data to Sep-25 showed Queensland's employment contracted by 0.23% (losing 8,070 jobs), with an unemployment rate of 4.2%.
-This compared favourably to the national unemployment rate of 4.5%, but lagged behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 indicated potential future demand within Gordonvale - Trinity.
-National employment was forecast to expand by 6.6% over five years and 13.7% over ten years, with industry-specific projections suggesting local growth of approximately 6.2% over five years and 13.0% over ten years.
-These estimates were based on a simple weighting extrapolation for illustrative purposes and did not account for localised population projections.
+However, accommodation & food services have lower representation, with only 6.8% of the workforce compared to Rest of Qld's 8.3%.
+The area may offer limited local employment opportunities, as Census data shows fewer working residents than expected based on population.
+From June 2024 to June 2025, labour force levels decreased by 1.5%, and employment fell by 2.5%, leading to a rise in unemployment rate of 0.9 percentage points.
+In contrast, Rest of Qld saw employment growth of 1.8% and labour force growth of 2.0%.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest that overall employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Gordonvale - Trinity's employment mix, local growth is estimated at approximately 6.2% over five years and 13.0% over ten years.

 Frequently Asked Questions - Employment